dman-coders/puppet-aegir-slave/README.md

     apt-get install php5-ldap

 Can destroy all our fun.
-It will pull everything along to the latest.
+It will pull everything we intended to hold back along to the latest release.

-apt::hold (right now) does NOT actually 'hold' (and lock) it.
+Puppetlabs apt::hold (right now) does NOT actually 'hold' (and lock) it, despite its name.
 Some excuses for this are in the docs, but the promised solution does not deliver. https://github.com/puppetlabs/puppetlabs-apt
 The concept it refers to as